MariamW20/Note-Sharing-Application/README.md

 - **Live preview** - Watch your notes come to life as you type

 - **Quick search** - Find any note instantly by searching through titles and contentI built this because I wanted a simple, clean way to take notes online without all the bloat.
-It's a full-stack web app where you can write notes in markdown, see a live preview, and have everything automatically saved.
+It's a full-stack web app where you can write notes in markdown, see a live preview and have everything automatically saved.
 Plus, it's just for you - every user has their own private space.

 - **Auto-save** - Never lose your work, everything saves automatically